GMIVLs/AnimationEngineCPP/README.md

   - Create the base for the animation engine in CPP
   - Create branching for each developer
   - Added the `CMakeList.txt` build the project in `debug` and `release` modes

+## To Do

+- [ ] How to connect to VGA, to boost and accelrate the work.
+- [ ] Mulit-threading and Async in C++.
+- [ ] Unit Testing for major Animation Engine.
+- [ ] Connect to orginzation developed extensions and libraries.
+- [ ] Doxagen for docuementation.

 ### Graphics Architecture Diagram: